 The assessment panel formed an opinion based on the determination of and on the consideration of the following:

 Weakness in this field especially concerning the lack of the feedback from the institutions about quality of the students are recognized and stressed in SER and during the interviews.

-Recommendations for improvement:Internal organization of professional and academic alignment should be pointed as one of the main strategic points in the future institution development.
-Though introducing s

-Since scientific research subjects, are optional there should be evidence for teaching in the research methods for all students can gain some basics about research methodology and research methods. .In the enned of nursing education it should be organized evaluation of students knowledge and skills and on that way match results with proclaimed knowledges and skills
+Internal organization of professional and academic alignment should be pointed as one of the main strategic points in the future institution development.
+Though introducing scientific research subjects, students can gain some basics about research methodology and research methods.
+In the end of nursing education it should be organized evaluation of student knowledge and skills and on that way match results with proclaimed knowledge and skills.

-Indicator 2.3 Coherence Programme
+Indicator 2.3 Coherence Program

 Assessment criteria:

-Students take a coherent course programme with regard to content.
+Students take a coherent course program with regard to content.

 Sequential structure and coherence of the curriculum in terms of the standard process;